aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/cssvaluelist/length/_index.md

 ---
 ## CSSValueList.Length property

-The length read-only property of the CSSValueList interface represents the number of CSSValues in the list.
-The range of valid values of the indices is 0 to length-1 inclusive.
+The number of CSSValues in the list.

 ```csharp
 public int Length { get; }
 ```

-## Property Value

-An unsigned long representing the number of CSSValues in the current instance.

 ### See Also